Ganesh9812/devTinderBackend/README.md

 now lets suppose we need a emailid, but emailid should be in a format not like a text right, so we need write a big regex instead of this we can take help of a library as well i can use this for api level validation or db level validaiton so now adding for schema/db level validation

+s2e9
+encrypting passwords
+we store our passwords as plain text into the db but we should not lot of security issues password should be store in encrypted or hash format nobody should be able to see the password lets see how can we keep our password safe

+signup api lot of issues
+lets first resolve them
+never truest request.body data coming from api and attacker can send any bad data even before const user = new User(req.body); we need to do the validation of data if data not correct throw error if data is correct then encrypt the password and then store this into the db validate encrypt store the password in db

+these validations we can do in db schema or validateSignUpData

+once validation is done
+then install bcryp libraray for password encryption now using bcrypt create a hash brcypt.hash returns a promise const passwordHash = bcrypt.hash(password, 10);
+10 is the salt rounds, more the salt rounds, more the complex the encryption

+now talk about login
+whenever we login we need to check the password right lets create a login api as well

+s2e10